 Shootout kills California officer, suspect

-A man whose pickup truck was being impounded grabbed a rifle and opened fire, killing a California Highway Patrol officer and wounding two others Monday before he was shot to death in a hail of gunfire, authorities said.
+A man whose truck was being impounded suddenly grabbed a rifle and opened fire, killing a California Highway Patrol officer and wounding two others before he was killed, authorities said.

+Other drivers ran for cover and two people were slightly injured as dozens of bullets flew shortly after 5:30 p.m.
+Monday just off a freeway in Riverside, east of Los Angeles.

-"We don't know his motive for this crime," Riverside Police Chief Sergio Diaz said Monday night.
+"We don't know his motive for this crime," Riverside Police Chief Sergio Diaz said.

-The shooter opened fire shortly after 5:30 p.m. after a CHP officer pulled over a white GMC pickup truck and decided to impound it.

-"He called for a tow truck and was filling out the necessary paperwork" when the driver pulled a rifle from the truck and opened fire, said Scott Parker, assistant chief at the CHP's Inland Division.
+KABC-TV reported that a man identified the shooter as his son, Aaron Luther, 49, of neighboring Beaumont.

+A CHP officer was doing paperwork to impound the pickup truck when the man reached in, grabbed a rifle and fatally wounded the officer, authorities said.

 "It was a long and horrific gun battle," the chief said.